bgavrilMS/azure-docs/articles/active-directory/develop/scenario-desktop-acquire-token-wam.md

 ### Token cache persistence

 It's important to persist the MSAL token cache because MSAL continues to store ID tokens and account metadata there.
 For more information, see [Token cache serialization in MSAL.NET](/azure/active-directory/develop/msal-net-token-cache-serialization?tabs=desktop).

+### PRT support

+Primary refresh tokens (PRTs) are special refresh tokens issued to brokers, which are not made available to apps directly.
+With a PRT, the broker is able to silently login the Windows user into any application.
+PRTs are a replacement for Integrated Windows Authentication, which requires complex setup and is only available for Work and School accounts.

+To use the PRT with the Windows broker, call `AcquireTokenSilent(new[] { "User.Read" }, PublicClientApplication.OperatingSystemAccount)`.

 ### Account for silent login